 Lack of financial security is another major reason people continue to stay in jobs they don’t particularly enjoy.
 When you are burdened with loans, bills and other financial responsibilities, you may feel that you won’t be able to afford to leave your job.
 The uncertainty of finding a job to match your current salary package may be another reason.
 Financial stress may make the choice of recklessly quitting a stable job seem quite irrational, but that is not the only way it has to be.
 Review your finances and manage your budget in preparation for your job search.
 Getting back into the job market also doesn’t necessarily mean that you have to quit your current one, just don’t quit looking.

 3. Fear and Uncertainty

-Whether we admit it or not, we stay in jobs we hate because we are still somehow in comfort zone.
-It is what we know and have overtime become comfortable and became attached to it.
+Whether we admit it or not, we stay in jobs we hate because we are still somehow in our comfort zones.
+It is what we know and have overtime become comfortable with and attached to.
 Anything else would be uncertain and that leads to fear and reluctance.
 We are afraid of getting ourselves into a worse situation than the current one.
 Will the next job be worse?
 Will you hate the new job more?
 What if it takes forever to find what you love?
 This fear leads many of us to settle.
 Instead of allowing these fears to paralyze you, debunk them!
-Think of the flipside.
+Think of the flip side.
 What if you find a job you love?

 We, at Majra, are here to serve the 80% who are unhappy in their work but are committed to finding work that matters to them.
 It’s insane that so many people would be willing to continue doing things that don’t make them happy.
 Are you currently at a job that you hate?
 What are you doing to change your situation?
 You may be telling yourselves the reasons mentioned above, or some variations of them, to stop you from going after what you love.
 But guess what, a lot of people who’ve found what they love have overcome these challenges and they’re no different from you!